How to Start a Corporation in Wyoming

 Are corporate bylaws required in Wyoming?

-Adopting corporate bylaws is not legally required by Wyoming state law.
-However, having bylaws is strongly recommended.
+Adopting corporate bylaws is legally required by Wyoming state law.
+However, having strong bylaws is always recommended.
 You’ll get a free, attorney-drafted corporate bylaws template with our Incorporation Service.

 Is having a registered agent required in Wyoming?